-A creamy, tasty peanut butter made in your own kitchen with only natural ingredients!
-You no longer have to worry about spending your hard-earned money on those fancy flavored jars of peanut butter!
+Salted cinnamon peanut butter is a creamy, tasty peanut butter made in your own kitchen with only natural ingredients!

 Hi hi.
-Good morning!
-I’M BACK to a somewhat normal routine and kitchen set up – you have no idea how grateful I’ve become for internet after living so long without it.
+I’m back to a somewhat normal routine and kitchen set up – you have no idea how grateful I’ve become for internet after living so long without it.
 I feel spoiled now.
-The bottom line is….don’t take anything for granted!
-Once we have couches, I’ll be reminded of this again.

 How was your weekend?
 We did a lot of organizing and I built my Wayfair desk – it took me about 4-5 hours but I’m so proud that I did it myself (well, Ed helped a little).
 I wanted to prove that I could handle tools and directions.
 More action photos to come once I have my office completely organized but major accomplishment.

 Let me tell you – building a desk requires a lot of fuel.
-Mostly carbs, since those are the fast acting sources for our body.
+Mostly carbs and chickpea muffins, since those are the fast acting sources for our body.
 Carbs coated in peanut butter did the trick.

-Errr..it’s one of those recipes that’s so good I want to keep it to myself.
+This peanut butter is one of those recipes that’s so good I want to keep it to myself.
 Well, I thought that for 2.5 seconds but then I realized that I really like you guys a lot, and if I were to share it with ANYONE, it would be ya’ll.
-Linking up with Deborah and Sarah for Meatless Monday

 Similarly, no arguing with this peanut butter.
 It’s drippy, it’s tasty, it’s addicting – it’s basically everything you’d ever want out of a peanut butter that you can make at home.

-Because not only is it fun and accomplishing to make your own things, but it’s a simple way to save money and have complete control of your ingredients and the amounts, amiright?
+Because not only is it fun and accomplishing to make your own things, but it’s a simple way to save money and have complete control of your ingredients and the amounts, right?

 It really is magic how it just transforms right in front of your eyes.